AdobeDocs/analytics.en/help/implement/analytics-terminology-basics/ref-processing-rules.md

 ---
 description: Processing rules simplify data collection and manage content as it is sent to reports.
 keywords: Analytics Implementation;processing rules;rules
-seo-description: Processing rules simplify data collection and manage content as it is sent to reports.
-seo-title: Processing Rules
 solution: Analytics
 title: Processing Rules
 topic: Developer and implementation